 Contents

 - 03 Introduction

 - 04 Map & Details

 - 05 Itinerary

 - 07 Important Information

 - 12 A Bit About Us

-Southern Yunnan
+Introduction Southern Yunnan

 Bordering on Laos, Burma, and Vietnam - and only a short boat ride from Thailand - Yunnan is one of the most ethnically diverse and geographically stunning areas of the world.
 26 of China's 56 ethnic minorities reside in Yunnan, and The Hutong's Yunnan Bike Journey gives riders the opportunity to experience the variety in Chinese culture while taking a challenging, yet fun, ride through remote mountain villages and verdant tea forests.

-This 385km ride takes us through Xishuangbanna, the southernmost prefecture of Yunnan Province - China's most southwestern province.
+This 365km ride takes us through Xishuangbanna, the southernmost prefecture of Yunnan Province - China's most southwestern province.
 Renowned for its tropical climate and lush rainforests, the region is teeming with wildlife, rare plants, and historical & cultural significance.
 Xishuangbanna is the birthplace of tea cultivation, and is home to the Pu'er tea industry.
 Adventurers get to meet different ethnicities and savor their unique specialties.
 The secluded villages of these various groups bring new flavors, new recipes, new stories, and new friends.
 From the area's most populous minority, the Dai, to the region's most remote ethnic groups like the Jinuo or the Hani, The Hutong's Yunnan Bike Journey explores one of the last virgin lands where one can find undisturbed but welcoming cultures.

-Bike Journey Map & Details

-LOCATIONS

-Jinghong 1 酒店

-Manzhang 2 曼掌

-Jinuoshan 3 基诺山

-Menglun 4 勐仑

-Ganlanba 5 橄榄坝

-Nannuoshan 6 南糯山

-Menghun 7 勐混

-DEPARTURE DATE

-11th February, 2021 (Thursday)

-RETURN DATE

-19th February, 2021 (Friday)

-CYCLING DIFFICULTY

-7 / 10 (see page 7 for more details)

-PRICE

-RMB 10,600 (does not include airfare)

-SIGN-UP PROCESS

-To express your interest and reserve your space, please email travel@thehutong.com.

-Our team will share a registration form to complete, provide updated travel information, and answer any questions you have.

-Bike Journey Itinerary

-11th February

-Travel Day: Arrive in Jinghong

-Flights to Jinghong typically transfer in Kunming, the capital of Yunnan.
+Bike Journey Itinerary 18th DECEMBER Travel Day: Arrive in Jinghong Flights to Jinghong typically transfer in Kunming, the capital of Yunnan.
 Flights to and from Kunming are plentiful; flights to and from Jinghong are not.
 This might mean that there's a bit of a layover in Kunming, depending on when you book your flight and where you are flying from.
 After a day of air travel, you will have the chance to check into the hotel.
 Depending on when you arrive, you might have a bit of time to explore Jinghong - a sleepy yet vibrant tropical town - full of markets and delicious minority food.
 On this day, we will organize pick-ups upon arrival, and a hearty local welcome dinner for the group, where we'll get acquainted and get ready for the journey ahead.
-This evening we'll celebrate the end of the Year of the Rat, bringing in the Chinese New Year of the Ox!

-Jinghóng - Mànzhǎng 酒店 - 曼掌村

-A quick bike fit and exploratory ride around Jinghong before taking off past rubber plantations and over the hills and towards Manzhang Village.
+DAY 1 // 48km Jĭnghóng - Mànzhǎng 酒店 - 曼掌村 A quick bike fit and exploratory ride around Jinghong before taking off past rubber plantations and over the hills and towards Manzhang Village.
 Here we will learn to make Dai cuisine, experience Dai Village life and enjoy a bonfire as we wrap up our first day on the road.

-Manzhang - Kūngé - Jīnuòshān Jīnuòshān - Měnglún 曼掌村 - 昆格 - 基诺山

-We start our day biking from Manzhang village, passing Kunge and continuing towards Jinuo mountain (total distance 60km).
+DAY 2 // 60km Manzhang - Kūngé - Jīnuòshān Jīnuòshān - Měnglún 曼掌村 - 昆格 - 基诺山 We start our day biking from Manzhang village, passing Kunge and continuing towards Jinuo mountain (total distance 60km).
 We'll pass the tropical rain forest of Kunge Mountain area, biking through fields of dragon fruit, Chinese dates and rice paddies.
 We will finish the day with a traditional Jinuo style dinner.

-Today, we begin with a visit to a tea plantation on Jinuo mountain where we will get a chance to make our own pu'er tea bricks, and sample different types of pu'er tea.
+DAY 3 // 45km 基诺山 - 勐仑 Today, we begin with a visit to a tea plantation on Jinuo mountain where we will get a chance to make our own pu'er tea bricks, and sample different types of pu'er tea.
 An early lunch, then back on the road as we continue cycling past tea plantations and through a tropical rain forest.
 Our destination today will be the Dai village of Menglun, where we will stay with local families and experience Dai Minority life.